fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 The instance performs two essential initialization steps:

-- Pre-runner Script: Runs environment setup tasks on the instance.
+- Pre-runner Script: Runs the user-defined script on the instance.
-- Runner Registration: The instance registers itself as a GitHub Actions runner using the workflow’s unique runId.
+- Runner Registration: The instance registers itself as a GitHub Actions runner using the `runId`.

-Once both steps complete successfully, the instance signals readiness (via a separate data structure), and the controlplane updates the state to running in the database:
+Once both steps complete successfully, the instance signals readiness, and the controlplane updates the state to running in the database:

 ```json
 // state created->running, new threshold assigned